 And this one: How to Get Paid For Drawing: 18 Ways to Make Money

 YouTube is another fantastic opportunity.
 In many ways, it’s the best of the bunch.
 First of all, it’s free and who doesn’t like free? plus it has the biggest potential for growth.

 It works alongside your website.
 You make the videos and send your viewers back to your blog and sell your products.

-You can offer free tutorials, advice, and if you have the personality, entertainment.
+You can offer free tutorials, advice, and you don’t have to be a wild extrovert.

 Link your Youtube video to your blog, and embed the video in your blog post.
 That will boost your post in the Google rankings and leapfrog your video in Google SERPs too!
 Win-win.

 Ever thought about writing about what you do?
 It doesn’t have to be a teaching course, you can write a guide instead.

 There are two ways to approach eBooks.
 You can sell them as downloadable publications, usually as PDF files, or give them away in return for emails.